-- Press the DIADUR key to open HEROS menu menu - As an alternative, go to the Service menu and select the HEROS menu menu - Select the Touchscreen Configuration menu item - > The control opens a pop-up window. - Select the Show Touch Points display - Disable Touchfingers to hide the touch points - Enable Single Touchfinger to show the touch point - Enable Full Touchfingers to show the touch points of all fingers involved - ► Confirm with OK
+- ▶ Press the DIADUR key to open the HEROS menu - As an alternative, go to the Service menu and select the HEROS menu. - Select the Touchscreen Configuration menu item - > The control opens a pop-up window. - Select the Show Touch Points display - Disable Touchfingers to hide the touch points - Enable Single Touchfinger to show the touch point - Enable Full Touchfingers to show the touch points of all fingers involved - ► Confirm with OK